abigailoasare/Aid_management_Effectiveness_and_Education/README.md

 # Aid Management Effectiveness and Educational Outcomes: The infinite-do-loop
-  - This repository contains codes and regression data for "IAid Management Effectiveness and Educational Outcomes: The infinite-do-loop" by Asare
+  - This repository contains codes and regression data for "Aid Management Effectiveness and Educational Outcomes: The infinite-do-loop" by Asare

 ## Data_files folder:
   - Include the regression data for all the tables in the paper